Skip to content

 What is the DCAA reorganization 2026?

-DCAA replaced its five geographic regions and Corporate Audit Directorates with three mission-aligned directorates (Land, Sea, and Air) effective July 1, 2025.
+DCAA replaced its five geographic regions and Corporate Audit Directorates with three mission-aligned directorates (Land, Sea, and Air) in mid-2025.
 The restructuring also closed 40 field offices, created a Centralized Audit Function for specialized reviews, and eliminated the Field Detachment.
-Full implementation finished by September 30, 2025.
+Industry reporting places full implementation by September 30, 2025.

 Does the reorganization change DCAA audit standards?